Skip links

 Correlation between Maintenance and Safety

 Regular maintenance and equipment checks are crucial for ensuring the safe use of lab equipment.
 Laboratories that implement routine maintenance schedules report fewer equipment failures and accidents.
-Equipment failures could lead towards a significant number of injuries and accidents.
+Equipment failures could lead to a significant number of injuries and accidents.

 Failure Rates of Laboratory Equipment